orihikarna/qmk_ergodash_emacs_keymap/README.md

 This is a personal keymap (Japanese) for ergodash/rev1.

-This also implements a MacOS-style emacs mode for Windows.
+This also implements an Emacs key-binding mode for Windows.
-Mac-style means that that standard Ctrl+z/x/c/v is mapped to Alt+z/x/c/v.
-Instead of implementing the two stroke keys such as C-x, C-f/s, this library uses the Option+o/s style.

 The emacs part is provided in separate files:
 - process_emacs.c